Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Machine-Learning-MLS-C01-Practice-Tests-Exams-Question/README.md

 - [ ] Organize the Docker container's file structure to execute on GPU instances.
 - [ ] Set the GPU flag in the Amazon SageMaker CreateTrainingJob request body.

-### A Machine Learning Specialist is building a logistic regression model that will predict whether or not a person will order a pizza.
+### A Machine Learning Specialist is building a Logistic Regression model that will predict whether or not a person will order a pizza.
 The Specialist is trying to build the optimal model with an ideal classification threshold.
 What model evaluation technique should the Specialist use to understand how different classification thresholds will impact the model's performance?

 - [x] Receiver operating characteristic (ROC) curve.
 - [ ] Misclassification rate.